JGPTech/Ghost_Oracle_Suite/PROCESS_RECORD.md

 **Result:** DP top-1 collapses from 74% to 43% under same-dim attack.
 G_M tied: 84% to 84%. cuBLAS attention mass on outliers: 0.42 (huge).
 G_M outlier/non-outlier score ratio: 0.999 (didn't notice).

-The headline finding.
+The headline finding at this point in the trajectory.
 Per-dim G_M aggregation under same-dim coherent attack: structurally robust where dot-product attention catastrophically collapses.

 ---

-## Part 6 — The benchmark trajectory
+## Part 6 — The benchmark trajectory (pre-revision)

-Five iterations before the headline:
+Five iterations before what was then thought to be the headline:

 ### `final_benchmark.py`